- Placenta previa, or low-lying placenta, is when the placenta covers part or all of the cervix during the last months of pregnancy.

 - abnormally shaped uterus

-- have already had one child
+- having already given birth to one child

 - prior diagnosis of placenta previa

-- older than 35
+- being older than 35

-Usually the first signs of placenta previa will show up during the routine 20-week ultrasound scan.
+Usually, the first signs of placenta previa will show up during the routine 20-week ultrasound scan.
 These initial signs are not necessarily a cause for worry, since the placenta is often lower in the uterus during the early part of a woman’s pregnancy.

 The placenta only partially covers the opening of the cervix.
 Vaginal birth is still possible.

-In this type, the placenta begins to grow at the bottom of the uterus.
+The placenta begins to grow at the bottom of the uterus.
 The placenta will normally push against the cervix but not cover it.
 Since the border of the placenta is touching the internal opening of the cervix, any overlap during labor could cause minor bleeding.
 However, vaginal births are normally safe.

-Major or Complete
+Major or complete

-Minimal to No Bleeding:
+Minimal to no bleeding

 Cases of heavy bleeding may require hospital bed rest.
 Depending on the amount of blood lost, you may need blood transfusions.
 You may also need to take medicine to prevent premature labor.

 In the case of heavy bleeding, your doctor will advise a C-section be scheduled as soon as it is safe to deliver — preferably after 36 weeks.
 If the C-section needs to be scheduled sooner, your baby may be given corticosteroid injections to speed up his or her lung growth.

 During labor, the cervix will open to allow the baby to move into the vaginal canal for birth.
-If the placenta is in front of the cervix, it will begin to separate as the cervix opens causing internal bleeding.
+If the placenta is in front of the cervix, it will begin to separate as the cervix opens, causing internal bleeding.
 This can necessitate an emergency C-section, even if the baby is premature, as the mother could bleed to death if no action is taken.
 Vaginal birth also poses too many risks for the mother, who could experience severe hemorrhaging during labor, delivery, or after the first few hours of delivery.

-- Get educated: The more you know, the more you will know what to expect.
+Get educated: The more you know, the more you will know what to expect.
 Get in contact with other women who have been through placenta previa births.